Postumius/Skiplist/README.md

 # Skiplist
 https://en.wikipedia.org/wiki/Skip_list

-Basically, it's a search tree (or at least my implementation is) with a randomized data structure.
+Basically, it's a search tree (or at least my implementation is) with a randomized structure.

 ## Usage
 Inside of ```Skiplist/```, run ```cabal repl Skiplist.hs```